 Implications for Buyers and Sellers

-Contingencies carry implications for both buyers and sellers.
+Contingencies have implications for both buyers and sellers.
 For sellers, it’s important to review the terms of any contingencies and assess whether it’s likely they can be resolved for the sale to move forward in a timely fashion.

 Suppose an offering includes a home sale contingency.
 Sellers can practice due diligence by checking if the buyer’s home is currently on the market, and if so, what the listing price is and how long it’s been on the market.
 This information can help decide if the risk associated with the contingency is worth taking.